 Changes to the asset tests

-Changes to the definition of FHA assets means that certain assets, including water assets are now exempt for the purpose of the FHA asset test.
+Recent changes to the FHA assets tests means that certain assets, including water assets are now exempt for the purpose of the FHA assets tests.

 Up to $1.1 million of the net value of water assets will be excluded when calculating the value of a farmer and their partner’s non-farm assets.

 Call the DHS Farmer Assistance Hotline on 132 316 (8am – 8pm Monday to Friday).

 DHS processes FHA applications and can help you to assess your situation.